 NPGA has entered into natural gas supply contracts as part of projects to obtain long-term supplies of natural gas, at a discount, pursuant to prepaid natural gas purchase and sale agreements.
 The contract term is generally the earlier of 30 years or an early termination date defined per the terms of the agreement.
-NPGA has gas supply contracts with a joint action agency to purchase a daily contracted quantity at a set discount.
-The first contract is from February 2020 through August 2026 and the second is from April 2022 through November 2028.
-NPGA has a gas supply contract with a natural gas acquisition authority to purchase a daily contracted quantity at a set discount from April 2019 through November 2024.
+NPGA has gas supply contracts with a joint action agency and a natural gas acquisition authority to purchase daily contracted quantities at a set discount.
 NPGA's continued participation in the gas supply contracts through the remaining contract periods, is subject to the ability of each respective organization to supply gas at a minimum discount during each defined reset period.

 NPGA has entered into a natural gas production sharing agreement with a nonprofit corporation.
-The agreement is supported by related agreements with specific members of NPGA who chose to participate and agreed to take delivery of natural gas provided under the natural gas production sharing agreement.
+The agreement is supported by related agreements with specific members of NPGA who chose to participate.

 NPGA also utilizes natural gas commodity swap transactions to manage risks associated with natural gas markets.
-NPGA's commodity swaps outstanding as of March 31, 2023 have effective dates beginning in May 2023 and extending through March 2026.
+NPGA's commodity swaps outstanding as of March 31, 2024 have effective dates beginning in May 2024 and extending through March 2027.